 I believe that students really learn best through a combination of modes.
 The mentor texts combined with drama and a variety of other activities makes the story come to life!

-If you teach 4th grade, you’ll also love this California Travel Journal!
-It allows students to create an imaginary trip through California by researching and writing about one State Park, one National Park, one Mission, one Major California City, one Gold Rush Town, and one Tourist Attraction!
+This unit allows students to create an imaginary trip through California by researching and writing about one State Park, one National Park, one Mission, one Major California City, one Gold Rush Town, and one Tourist Attraction!